SPACES AVAILABLE

 Savings can be made by asking the instructor if you can pay for a block of 10 lessons upfront

-Can I afford to buy a car an
+Can I afford to buy a car once I have passed?

 Many passed pupils are returning for refresher, parking, and motorway lessons simply because they could not afford a car once they passed and have not driven in several months.

-What happens after I have booked the first Lesson?
+What happens once I decide to booked my first Lesson?

 The Driving Instructor will then arrive at your pick u point (generally your home ) to conduct the Driving Lesson.
 Please remember that all Driving Instructors are self-employed and some use their own business name .
 Therefore the roof sign may not be Laugh ‘n’ Pass or 1st Drive Forward. read more about the instructors